TCP/IP Networking Homework Help

 The TCP/IP model layers

 The functionality of this model is divided into four layers.
 Each of these layers includes a specific protocol.
 We know that several students often struggle with grasping these layers.
-Our TCP/IP project help is the service you need when you are not well-versed with the TCP/P model layers.
+Our TCP/IP project help is the service you need when you are not well-versed in the TCP/IP model layers.

 This layer provides a standardized data exchange for applications.
 The payload is the actual application data at the application layer.
 The protocols in the application layer include HTTP, FTP, POP3 (Post Office protocol 3), Simple Network Management Protocol (SNMP), and Simple Mail Transfer Protocol (SMTP).